makoto-fujiwara/local-mef/README.md

 Meta package for configuring various (my) local hosts.
 To be cloned at /usr/pkgsrc.
 Will result as /usr/pkgsrc/local-mef.

-config-set: meta-pkg for whole set of Desktop, some 800 packages
+config-set: meta-pkg for whole set of Desktop, which includes some 800 packages

 You'll see following lines in its Makefile